1. Output information

 The monthly dataset of properties used in the calculation of the Price Index of Private Rents (PIPR) uses a stock measure of rental prices; that is, both new and existing rentals are accounted for.
 This is in line with current international best practice, although the Office for Statistics Regulation's (OSR's) Systemic review of Public Value: Statistics on Housing and Planning in the UK (PDF, 534KB) points to recent research that suggests a flow measure may be worth considering; that is, only new lets.
 Currently it is not possible for us to distinguish between new lets and existing lets in our data collection.

 Each month we receive new delivery of rents data collected by Rent Officers over the month.
 For the purposes of PIPR production, a month is defined as the 28th of the preceding month to the 27th of the named month.
-Data for the 27th itself is currently in historical (pre-2015) and 2024 monthly datasets, and will be included in PIPR (2015 to 2023) when we update the series next year to also include Northern Ireland data.
 The newly collected data will include updated data for previously collected properties that were already in the monthly dataset, as well as data for properties not previously collected within the preceding 14 months.
 Following each monthly data delivery, the monthly dataset is updated as follows:

 1. If the property was not in last month's monthly dataset, that property record is added to the current month's monthly dataset and the time in dataset set to one.